A General Framework for the Semantics of Type Theory: Acknowledgement

 \section{Acknowledgement}

-I am grateful to Benno van den Berg for helpful feedback and corrections on drafts of this paper.
-I would also like to thank Daniel Gratzer, Thomas Streicher and John Bourke for useful questions, comments and discussions.
+The author is grateful to Benno van den Berg for helpful feedback and corrections on drafts of this paper.
+The author would also like to thank Daniel Gratzer, Thomas Streicher and John Bourke for useful questions, comments and discussions.
+The author also thanks the reviewers for comments and corrections.
 This work is part of the research programme ``The Computational Content of Homotopy Type Theory'' with project number 613.001.602, which is financed by the Netherlands Organisation for Scientific Research (NWO).